 The Company estimates the transaction price based on the amount of consideration the Company expects to receive for transferring the promised goods or services in the contract.
 The consideration may include both fixed consideration and variable consideration.
 At the inception of each arrangement that includes variable consideration, the Company evaluates the amount of the potential payments and the likelihood that the payments will be received.
 The Company utilizes either the most likely amount method or expected value method to estimate variable consideration to include in the transaction price based on which method better predicts the amount of consideration expected to be received.
 The amount included in the transaction price is constrained to the amount for which it is probable that a significant reversal of cumulative revenue recognized will not occur.
-At the end of each subsequent reporting period, the Company re-evaluates the estimate of the overall transaction price.
+At the end of each subsequent reporting period, the Company re-evaluates the estimated variable consideration included in the transaction price and any related constraint, and if necessary, adjusts its estimate of the overall transaction price.
 Any such adjustments are recorded on a cumulative catch-up basis in the period of adjustment.
 The initial transaction price of a contract does not include amounts associated with customer option payments.

 After the transaction price is determined, it is allocated to the identified performance obligations based on the estimated standalone selling price.
 The Company must develop assumptions that require judgment to determine the standalone selling price for each performance obligation identified in the contract.
 The Company utilizes key assumptions to determine the standalone selling price, which may include other comparable transactions, pricing considered in negotiating the transaction, probabilities of technical and regulatory success and the estimated costs.
-Certain variable consideration is allocated specifically to one or more performance obligation and the resulting amounts allocated to each performance obligation are consistent with the amounts the Company would expect to receive for each performance obligation.
+Certain variable consideration is allocated specifically to one or more performance obligations in a contract when the terms of the variable consideration relate to the satisfaction of the performance obligation and the resulting amounts allocated to each performance obligation are consistent with the amounts the Company would expect to receive for each performance obligation.